-One of the most important things we advise anyone to do in the event of a car accident is to get the name and contact information of any witnesses that can be found.
-Of course, it goes without saying that getting first aid if needed and reporting the accident to the police are essential steps, but identifying witnesses and getting statements about what they saw can be crucial to successfully securing compensation for an injured driver..
+One of the most important things we advise anyone to do in the event of a car crash is to get the name and contact information of any witnesses that can be found.
+Of course, it goes without saying that getting first aid if needed and reporting the accident to the police are essential steps, but identifying witnesses and getting statements about what they saw can be crucial to successfully secure compensation for an injured driver.

 What is the importance of witnesses in a case when you have other evidence, like medical records?
 Building a case includes third-party witness accounts because Washington car accident lawyers must have evidence to demonstrate that the other party is at fault.
-Many cases are built on the testimony of eyewitnesses, and in order for a lawyer to understand the strength of a case the lawyer must know what the eyewitnesses remember.
+Many car accident cases are built on the testimony of eyewitnesses, and in order for a lawyer to understand the strength of a case, they must obtain witness statements.

 In general, witness statements are best taken as soon as possible.
 Legal scholars and psychologists have developed a deep body of research that shows human memory can be very flawed.
 Over time, bias creeps into the stories people tell, and witnesses often take in additional information and incorporate it into their story.
 People also simply forget what happened.
 Statements obtained right away are likely to be more accurate than later statements.

-Most cases begin with a discovery phase, where each side explores the evidence the other side has.
+A car accident claim begins with a discovery phase, where each side explores the evidence the other side has.
 This gives both sides a good understanding of how the case might play out in court.
 Lawyers and their clients can estimate their odds of winning and decide whether it would be preferable to settle and avoid the risk.
 From a settlement standpoint, the answer to "what is the importance of witness statements?" is clear.

 Additionally, discovery will sometimes simply bring one side to the realization that they were in the wrong.
 For example, an eyewitness statement that a driver was playing with the radio at the time of the accident might encourage that driver’s insurance company to settle.

-Perhaps most importantly, a witness statement can be a powerful weapon in court.
-Here are a few ways they can be deployed under Washington State evidence rules:
+Perhaps most importantly, the importance of witness statements should not be underestimated in court.
+Here are a few ways they can be deployed under Washington State evidentiary laws: